 I visited York as part of a terribly expensive trip around Northern Europe.
 Ireland has gotten expensive.
 The United Kingdom is expensive.
 And Scandinavia is insanely expensive.
 So I needed to stick to a budget when I could.

-That’s why I chose to stay at the hostel YHA York for my One Day in York.
-It’s a pleasant stroll down the river to York Minster.
+That’s why I chose to spend my one day in York at the hostel YHA York.
 My room was comfortable and big because I opted to pay more and get a private room with my own bathroom.
 But you can really save your pennies and share a room with some strange ladies.
 This is York, so probably they’ll be Vikings or witches.
 But that will just add to the charm!

 If you want a great deal on this hotel, click here.
 And if you want to explore great deals on over 800 other hotels in York, click here!